dilyanpalauzov/openhab-voltronic-inverter/bundles/org.openhab.automation.java223/README.md

 Here, `ItemStateChange` is available in the helper-lib.jar.
 As it is a Java223 library class like others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by openHAB.
 So, by using the right event object for your trigger, such as `ItemStateChange` in this example, you don't have to check the documentation to search for how the event parameter you need is named, and you won't miss the parameter because you misspelled it.
-You should find in the package `helper.rules.eventinfo.ItemStateUpdate`, the other event objects matching the triggers of your rules.
+You should find in the package `helper.rules.eventinfo`, the other event objects matching the triggers of your rules.

 Here are all functionalities of the helper-lib: